leanfalcon/leanfalcon/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-As a graduate in accountancy, complemented by a diploma in Data Science for Business, I'm focused on data-driven strategic analysis.
-My tax experience spans Argentina and Mexico, and I'm currently specialising in Spanish tax law and credit risk prediction using machine learning.
-My GitHub showcases projects combining my financial and data science expertise, with a global perspective.
+I am a Certified Accountant with over 10 years of professional experience in administrative, financial, and data analysis roles, developed across sectors such as banking, technology, and the tertiary services industry.
+My academic background is complemented by a diploma in Data Science applied to Business, a professional certification in Accounting and Administrative Management for Auditing (currently in progress), and a Data Analytics Bootcamp (also in progress).
+This combination allows me to bridge technical-accounting expertise with advanced analytical tools including Excel, SAP B1, Python, SQL, and Power BI.
+My GitHub portfolio showcases projects that combine my financial background with data science capabilities, reflecting a global and results-oriented perspective.
 - 🌱 I’m currently learning ...
   - Cloud computing with AWS
   - How to build and implement machine learning models